SergK/nexus3-ssl/README.md

 # Notes and limitations

-* push/pull to docker-dev repo requires authorization with `docker logon` procedure
+* push/pull to docker-dev repo DOESN'T require authorization since we are doing this transparantly on proxy
-* pull from docker-virtual (which is docker-dev + docker-proxy) can be done anonymously
+* pull from docker-virtual (which is docker-dev + docker-proxy) can be done anonymously as well